St Vincent's Hospital, Sydney: Associated facilities

 The Darlinghurst campus comprises St Vincent's Hospital, St Vincent's Private Hospital, Sacred Heart Hospice, the Garvan Institute of Medical Research, and the Victor Chang Cardiac Research Institute.
-The hospital has a sister affiliation with The Mater Hospital, Sydney, based in North Sydney.
+The hospital has a sister affiliation with The Mater Hospital in North Sydney.

 Given its proximity to these other facilities, St Vincent's has linkages with these research institutes and other facilities and has earned international recognition in the field of medical research.
-It is at the forefront of developing new therapies for the treatment of many diseases, including cancer, heart disease, HIV/AIDS, Parkinson's disease and Alzheimer's disease, arthritis, infectious diseases, asthma and diabetes.
-Since 2008, the St Vincent's Centre for Applied Medical Research has operated a number of research programs that are engaged in research pertaining to immunology and cell biology, relevant to diseases such as cancer, HIV-Aids and inflammatory disease.
+It is at the forefront of developing new therapies for the treatment of many diseases, including cancers, heart disease, HIV/AIDS, Parkinson's disease and Alzheimer's disease, arthritis, infectious diseases, asthma and diabetes.

+Since 2008, the St Vincent's Centre for Applied Medical Research has operated a number of research programs that are engaged in research pertaining to immunology and cell biology, relevant to diseases such as cancer, HIV/AIDS and inflammatory disease.
 This center is a collaboration between St Vincent's Hospital and the University of New South Wales.

+St Vincent's Healthcare

+As of April 2024 St Vincent's Healthcare operates three public hospitals and 10 private hospitals.
+The public hospitals are St Vincent's Sydney, St Vincent's Hospital, Melbourne, and Sacred Heart Health Service, which provides palliative care and rehabilitation services.